MayaPosch/NymphCastAudio-ESP32/README.md

 This repository contains the source code for the firmware of NymphCast Audio, targeting the ESP32 platform as supported by the Espressif ESP-IDF SDK.

 [NymphCast](https://github.com/MayaPosch/NymphCast) is a multi-platform audio-visual streaming system that allows anyone to stream local multimedia content from NymphCast media servers and clients to receivers (NymphCast Server).
-NymphCast Audio is one such receiver, with as difference that it does not support video output.
+NymphCast Audio is one such receiver, but audio-only.

 The NymphCast Audio - ESP32 (NCA-ESP32) project is an implementation of NymphCast Audio on the Espressif ESP32 platform, offering the following features: